Wall St Week Ahead-COVID-19 fears reappear as a threat to market | Business

 Before Friday, broader vaccine availability and advances in treatments made markets potentially less sensitive to COVID-19.
 The virus had dropped to a distant fifth in a list of so-called "tail risks" to the market in a recent survey of fund managers by BofA Global Research, with inflation and central bank hikes taking the top spots.
 On Friday, however, technology and growth stocks that had prospered during last year's so-called stay-at-home trade soared, including Zoom Communications, Netflix Inc and Peloton.

 At the same time, stocks that had rallied this year on bets of economic reopening may suffer if virus fears grow.
 Energy, financials and other economically sensitive stocks tumbled on Friday, as did those of many travel-related companies such as airlines and hotels.
+The new Omicron coronavirus variant spread further around the world on Sunday, with 13 cases found in the Netherlands and two each in Denmark and Australia, even as more countries tried to seal themselves off by imposing travel restrictions.

-U.S. officials said Friday they would impose travel restrictions on eight southern African countries in response to the new variant found in South Africa.
-It has also been reported in Israel and Belgium.
+First discovered in South Africa, the new variant has now also been detected in Britain, Germany, Italy, the Netherlands, Denmark, Belgium, Botswana, Israel, Australia and Hong Kong.
 Friday's swings also sent the Cboe Volatility Index, known as Wall Street's fear gauge, soaring and options investors scrambling to hedge their portfolios against further market swings.
-Andrew Thrasher, portfolio manager for The Financial Enhancement Group, had been concerned that recent gains in a handful of technology stocks with large weightings in the S&P 500, including Apple Inc, Amazon.com Inc, Microsoft Corp, were masking weakness in the broader market.

-"This set the kindling for sellers to push markets lower and the latest COVID news appears to have stoked that bearish flame," he said.
-Some investors said the latest COVID-19 related weakness could be a chance to buy stocks at comparatively lower levels, expecting the market to continue rapidly recovering from dips, a pattern that has marked its march to record highs this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)